 13.2.1 General

 The internetwork interconnect allows secure communication between service-consuming and a service-producing NFs in different PLMNs.
 Security is enabled by the Security Edge Protection Proxies of both networks, henceforth called cSEPP and pSEPP respectively.
 The SEPPs enforce protection policies regarding application layer security thereby ensuring integrity and confidentiality protection for those elements to be protected.

+NOTE: In the following the descriptions are provided for IPXs as Roaming Intermediaries, but equally apply to Roaming Hubs as Roaming Intermediaries.

-It is assumed that there are interconnect providers between cSEPP and pSEPP.
+It is assumed that there are interconnect providers (Roaming Intermediaries, RIs) between cSEPP and pSEPP.
 The interconnect provider the cSEPP's operator has a business relationship with is called cIPX, while the interconnect provider the pSEPP's operator has a business relationship with is called pIPX.
 There could be further interconnect providers in between cIPX and pIPX, but they are assumed to be transparent and simply forward the communication.

 The SEPPs use JSON Web Encryption (JWE, specified in RFC 7516 [59]) for protecting messages on the N32-f interface, and the IPX providers use JSON Web Signatures (JWS, specified in RFC 7515 [45]) for signing their modifications needed for their mediation services.